COVID-19 and your utilities: what you need to know

 Many non-critical programs suspended

 To help protect the health and safety of employees, and ensure the reliability of critical utility services, Utilities Kingston is suspending many non-critical programs and services, until further notice.
 We may provide some non-critical programs and services, if they can be completed safely, for example while ensuring physical distancing guidelines.
 The following are some of the programs and services that are suspended:

-- All public tours of our facilities including public access to the Water Conservation Garden.
+- All in-person public tours of our facilities including public access to the Water Conservation Garden.

 - Everything Drainage Workshops are cancelled.

 - Any other non-critical programs that require an in-home or business visit from our employees.